MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ne-ntddndis-_ndis_nic_switch_vport_interrupt_moderation.md

 Interrupt moderation for the VPort is low.

+#### - NdisNicSwitchVPortIntModMedium

+Interrupt moderation for the VPort is medium.

-#### - NdisNicSwitchVPortIntModAdaptive
+#### - NdisNicSwitchVPortIntModHigh

-Interrupt moderation for the VPort is adaptive.
-This state enables the network adapter to adjust the interrupt moderation rate for the VPort based on the pattern of network traffic.
+Interrupt moderation for the VPort is high.

 ## -remarks